neomatrix369/awesome-ai-ml-dl/examples/deepnetts/README.md

 ./builder.sh --compress 9 --pgo --build-tool gradle --native-image
 ```

-You may some warnings and then get a binary to use (instead of the `jar`), see [native-image build output](outputs/native-image-build-output.log) and the [native-image overall run output](outputs/native-image-overall-run.log).

 Once the native-image is built, you can run it with (no JDK dependencies needed):
 ```bash